KrauseFx/walkwithfriends/README.md

 Staying in touch with close friends requires more effort when everybody lives somewhere else on the planet.
 Scheduling calls to catch up certainly works, but it requires time-commitment, and time zones make scheduling unnecessarily complicated.

 After living in NYC for a year, I ended up doing the following: If I walk somewhere for about 30 minutes, I'd text 2 friends or family members, asking if they're available for a chat.
 Often one of them would end up calling me.
-This way, no prior planning was necessary, things felt more spontaneous and I was able to use my NYC walking time, a city in which I walk 20,000 steps a day on average.
+This way, no prior planning was necessary, things felt more spontaneous and I was able to use my NYC walking time to catch up.

 ## The problems